Writer Profile

 Chikahiro Imashiro

-Other : Lecturer, Department of Precision Engineering, Graduate School of Engineering, The University of TokyoKeio University alumni.
-Specialization: Acoustic Cell Engineering
+Lecturer, Department of Precision Engineering, Graduate School of Engineering, The University of TokyoKeio University alumni, Specialization: Acoustic Cell Engineering

 Chikahiro Imashiro

-Other : Lecturer, Department of Precision Engineering, Graduate School of Engineering, The University of TokyoKeio University alumni.
-Specialization: Acoustic Cell Engineering
+Lecturer, Department of Precision Engineering, Graduate School of Engineering, The University of TokyoKeio University alumni, Specialization: Acoustic Cell Engineering

 My main research is the development of technology to manipulate cells using acoustics.
 Therefore, I named my own laboratory, which started this year, the "Acoustic Cell Engineering Laboratory."
-However, without sticking to superficial themes, I am proceeding with my research while mixing various related technologies to study the relationship between acoustics and cells.
-Up until now, I have conducted research with the help of people from various fields such as metallic materials, polymer materials, fluids, and heat.
-I remember being surprised when someone approached me at a gathering recently and asked, "You're the one doing AI research, right?"
+However, without sticking to superficial themes, I am proceeding with my research by mixing various technologies related to the study of the relationship between acoustics and cells.
+Up until now, I have conducted my research with the help of people from various fields such as metallic materials, polymer materials, fluids, and heat.
+I remember being surprised when I visited a certain gathering recently and someone asked me, "You're the one doing AI research, right?"

 In addition to learning technologies in a wide range of fields, looking at my major research history alone, I have experienced multiple departments, each with different characteristics.
-Specifically, I obtained my degree from the Department of Mechanical Engineering (Keio University), and after a postdoc at the School of Medicine (Tokyo Women's Medical University), I am currently serving as a Lecturer in the Department of Precision Engineering (The University of Tokyo).
-Through these experiences, I have not only gained various knowledge but also consider myself fortunate to have experienced the differences in philosophy in each field.
-It might even be phrased as a difference in "justice."
-Perhaps it is because of my own immaturity, but when talking with people from different fields, our conversations sometimes diverge when reaching deep topics.
-I feel that the definitions of "good" research, "good" work, and "good" education do not necessarily align.
-When I was even more immature than I am now, I failed repeatedly because I couldn't understand these differences, but recently I have finally become able to "enjoy" these differences.
+Specifically, I obtained my degree from the Department of Mechanical Engineering (Keio University), and after a postdoc at a School of Medicine (Tokyo Women's Medical University), I am currently serving as a Lecturer in the Department of Precision Engineering (The University of Tokyo).
+Through these experiences, I have of course been able to gain various types of knowledge, but I consider myself fortunate to have been able to experience the differences in the philosophies of each field.
+It might even be rephrased as differences in what constitutes "justice."
+Perhaps it is because of my own immaturity, but when talking with people from different fields, our conversations occasionally diverge when we reach a deep level.
+I feel that the definitions of "good" research, "good" work, and "good" education do not necessarily coincide.
+When I was even more immature than I am now, I failed constantly because I could not understand these differences, but recently I have finally become able to "enjoy" these differences.

 Having been given the opportunity to write this piece and reflecting on my alma mater, I feel deeply that the foundation for my ability to enjoy differences lies in my experiences at Keio University.
-My academic advisor and department who let me do anything during my student days, professors from other departments, experiences in the Leading Graduate School (GESL = Global Environmental System Leaders Program), the professor who accepted me despite the short period of six months (I had the chance to do a postdoc at Keio University for six months following early completion), the projects I participated in as a Project Lecturer (while holding a concurrent position at another university), and so on...
-I was allowed to do many unusual things and had the chance to be exposed to various ideas.
-There is a saying I like, "Repay the kindness from those above to those below," so I hope to provide my students with opportunities to enjoy differences as well.
+My academic advisor and department who let me do anything during my student days, the professors from other departments, my experience in the Leading Graduate School (GESL = Global Environmental System Leaders Program), the professor who accepted me despite the short period of six months (I had the chance to do a postdoc at Keio University for six months due to early completion), the projects I participated in as a Project Lecturer (while concurrently holding a position at another university)...
+I was allowed to do many other unusual things and had the chance to encounter various ways of thinking.
+One of my favorite sayings is "Return the favors from those above to those below," so I hope to provide my students with opportunities to enjoy differences as well.